 We use them for different tasks, like painting, electrical, plumbing, etc...
 Using these buckets and storing things related to a specific task has worked well for us over the 20+ years.
 If we wanted to paint, we could easily see what we had and what was needed.

-First, you need to start with a 5-gallon bucket.
+First, you need to start with a 5-gallon bucket (Affiliate Link).
 We have used them for years.
 For our house painting bucket, we used the organizer over the bucket, allowing us to organize all the small stuff quickly.

-The organizers that are inside the bucket have a variety of pockets inside and out.
-Here are some options from Amazon (affiliate).
+The organizers inside the bucket have a variety of pockets inside and out.
+Here is one I found on Amazon (affiliate).

 Use pull-out drawers